grafnu/daq-1/docs/add_test.md

 Integration Testing Flow

-1. Commit
+Could be done by modifying the test_x.out file to what is expected for the test to output.

+Another method invloves running test_x.sh file multiple times and copying it over to the out file *All of the commands in these steps are run as the root user by typing "sudo -i" into your console

+1. Run daq from the base directory using the command cmd/run -s
-2. Run testing/test_aux.sh
+2. Run testing_x.sh

-3. cp misc/test_site/mac_addrs/../device_report.md docs/device_report.md
+3. Copy the file inst/reports/report_9a02571e8f01_2019-07-10T100509+0000.md to docs/device_report.md

-4. Commit
+4. Run testing/test_x.sh
+5. Copy out/test_x.out to testing/test_x.out

-5. Run testing/test_aux.sh
+6. Run testing/test_x.sh

-6. cp out/test_aux.out testing/test_aux.out

-7. Commit
+7. Commit to github

-8. Push
+8. Run testing/test_x.sh
+9. Copy out/test_x.out to testing/test_x.out
+10. Commit to github
+11. Test should now pass Intergration Testing